chokoreetosan/arch-configs/.config/installation/readme.txt

 Set the password with passwd <username>
 Use visudo to add this new user to the sudoers group.

+configure grub.

+exit chroot
+shutdown
-press exit to log out of root, and log in as the new user.
+boot up, and log in as new user

 Git clone the configs repo.